kstolen0/kstolen0.github.io/_posts/2024-03-18-floating-point-numbers.md

 In most scenarios, these minor rounding errors wont dramatically change the result of a calculation, (being 0.00000000000000004 off the result is not a game changer).

 Where they do become important is when doing comparisons, e.g. `(x + y === 3)` or when presenting these results to humans.

 When working with floating point numbers it's important to account for these scenarios and potentially limit the decimal places or parse the values as Integers.

 A common solution for avoiding this is to only work with whole numbers (e.g. cents instead of dollars).

-Now, the next time someone asks you `what is 0.1 plus 0.2?` You will have a new opportunity to answer `It depends`.
+Now, the next time someone asks me `what is 0.1 plus 0.2?` I will have a new opportunity to answer `It depends.`.

 ## Other interesting quirks of Floating Point numbers